bashup/mdsh/mdsh.md

 ### Default Languages and Data Handling

 By default, `mdsh` supports only `mdsh` and `shell` blocks, with everything else handled as data.
-Blocks with no language, however are ignored:
+Blocks with no language, however, are ignored:

 ```shell
 mdsh-misc()          { mdsh-data "$@"; }    # Treat unknown languages as data